jameelhassan/rnn-char/README.md

 # RNN character level

-This is a character level RNN model using the implementation by Andrej Karpathy [blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)
+## Overview

-Some text generated with the provided weights starter string was from a Shakespeare text
+This is a character level RNN model using the implementation by Andrej Karpathy [article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+The works done here are inspired by the [assignment](http://www.cs.toronto.edu/~guerzhoy/tmp/understand-rnn/handout/index.html) at University of Toronto.

-<i>"First Citizen:\nLet us kill him, and we'll have corn at our own price.\nIs't a verdict?"</i>
+Some text generated with the provided weights is shown below- the starter string used was from a Shakespeare text *"First Citizen:\nLet us kill him, and we'll have corn at our own price.\nIs't a verdict?"*

 ```
 oe seee he attete have gear, of seed have to lith the must the whise ky be you.